davidgatti/IoT-Home-Automation/README.md

 - http://parse.com
 - http://particle.io

-# How to add tokens and seecrets to the project
+# How to add seecrets to the project

 ![Alt text](https://github.com/davidgatti/IoT-Garage-Opener/blob/master/Assets/How%20to%20add%20plist.gif "How to add plist in Xcode")